How to Choose The Best Mast Cell Activation Syndrome Diet

 Some people may benefit from a combination of a low FODMAP with a low histamine diet.
 I generally reserve this for people who, after using an elimination diet alone, still seem to be reacting to everything.
 If a low FODMAP diet improved many of your symptoms like pain, bloating, and diarrhea, but you still aren’t where you’d like to be, this can be a good option for you.

-We also remove high histamine foods because first, some high histamine foods are also high FODMAP-containing foods, such as sauerkraut, and second if your mast cells are activated from high FODMAP foods as well as MCAS in general, you may be more sensitive to the additional histamine in high histamine foods.
+We also remove high histamine foods because: 1) some high histamine foods, like sauerkraut, are also high FODMAP foods; and 2) if high FODMAP foods activate your mast cells, they may be primed to react to high histamine foods.
 This can create a vicious cycle that a low FODMAP/ low histamine diet can help tackle.

-This diet combination has been very successful with people with more severe symptoms, with the goal being that over time, as the gut heals and mast cell activation decreases, your diet can expand a bit more, and you often can add some of these foods back into your diet.
+This diet combination has been successful with people with more severe symptoms.
+The goal is that over time, as your gut heals and mast cell activation decreases, you can expand your diet a bit more.
+Often, you can add higher FODMAP and higher histamine foods back into your diet.

 Another Gut Fix: Probiotics for MCAS

-Along with diet, I often recommend adding in a good probiotic supplement to help improve gut health which, in turn, can decrease MCAS symptoms.
+Along with diet, I often recommend adding in a good probiotic supplement to help improve gut health which, in turn, may decrease MCAS symptoms.

 Sometimes further help may be needed, such as other interventions like quercetin.
 In those cases, it is best to work with an MCAS specialist, who may also recommend temporary antihistamines.